The OFX vs TransferWise (now: Wise) debate is a common one.

 OFX vs TransferWise: Customer Support

 The company can be reached by email and phone.
 There is no option for communication via chat.
 Every country has a different phone number, which you may call at any time.
-The following is a list of the countries supported for making calls: Canada, UK, US, Australia, Hong Kong, New Zealand, Ireland, Spain, Germany, and France.
+The following is a list of the countries supported for making calls: Canada, the UK, the US, Australia, Hong Kong, New Zealand, Ireland, Spain, Germany, and France.

 You may reach them by email, chat, and phone.
 The phone number you can reach varies based on the office you want to contact.
 Each country has its phone number, office, and office hours during which your call will be taken.